data301-2020-winter1/UBCODATA3012020-FINTECHISH/README.md

 ## Describe your dataset in about 150-200 words

 Currently the master raw dataset has thousands of stocks and ETF's.
 With 5 variables which are Open, close, high, low, and volume.
 I can currently only obtain these five variables, I plan of finding a way to include financial information like earnings, dividends, splits, and possibly plot major news/economic events.
+This data set was obtained from kaggle, listed under Stocks and ETF's, it collects data from every day since inception, going all the way to 2017.
+It was difficult finding free stock data that was useful and did not require an API, but these challenges will be overcome by the end of the project.

 ## Team Members